 - Varicella (chickenpox): Record of two vaccinations OR positive titer results showing immunity OR observers can provide documentation for proof of having the chickenpox from their Primary Care Provider

 - Tdap (tetanus w/pertussis): Vaccination record is required

 - You will be required to provide a negative TB skin test (PPD), T-SPOT blood test or QuantiFERON Gold (QFT) blood test, unless your observation experience is going to be less than 8 hours .

-- Please download the TB Questionnaire.
-Fill it out and upload it in the application for approval of observation experiences under 8 hours total.
+- Please fill out the TB questionnaire below for approval of observation experiences under 8 hours total.